St Germain's railway station

 St. Germain's railway station was located on the line between and Watlington.
 It served the parish of Wiggenhall St. Germans, and closed in 1850.

 History

-The Bill for the Lynn and Ely Railway (L&ER) received the Royal Assent on 30 June 1845.
+The bill for the Lynn and Ely Railway (L&ER) received royal assent on 30 June 1845 as the Lynn and Ely Railway Act 1845 (8 & 9 Vict. c. lv).
 Work started on the line in 1846.

 The first section of the L&ER opened on 27 October 1846 between Lynn and Downham, and included a station at St Germain's.
 St Germain's station opened with the line and was situated between Watlington station and King's Lynn.
-It did not last long, being closed in October 1850, by which time the L&ER had amalgamated with other railways to form the East Anglian Railway.
+It did not last long, being closed in October 1850, by which time the L&ER had amalgamated with other railways to form the East Anglian Railways.